The climate in NorwayAverage daytime and nighttime temperatures

 Climate zone: The northern part of Norway is located in the cold polar zone of the Arctic.
 The southern areas in the temperate climatic zone.

 It won't be really warm here and given to the water temperatures of 17 degrees maximum you will leave your bathing togs at home.
 Due to the warmer temperatures the best time for traveling is from May to September.
 Winter athletes will find their favorite weather conditions from November to March.

 › Duration of daylight and sunshine in Norway

-The average annual temperature was about 6.1 °C in the years after 1989 and about 6.8 °C in the last years before 2018.
-It has therefore increased only slightly by about 0.6 °C over the past 30 years.
-This trend only applies to the selected 5 weather stations in Norway.
-A considerably more comprehensive evaluation of the global warming
+The average annual temperature was about 6.5 °C in the years after 1989 and about 6.7 °C in the last years before 2020.
+So over the past 32 years it has only increased by a minimal 0.2 °C. This trend only applies to the selected 5 weather stations in Norway.
+A considerably more comprehensive evaluation of the global warming has been provided separately.